data-apis/array-api/spec/API_specification/statistical_functions.md

     -   axis or axes along which standard deviations must be computed.
 By default, the standard deviation must be computed over the entire array.
 If a tuple of integers, standard deviations must be computed over multiple axes.
 Default: `None`.

--   **correction**: _float_
+-   **correction**: _Union\[ int, float ]_

     -   degrees of freedom adjustment.
-Setting this parameter to a value other than `0.0` has the effect of adjusting the divisor during the calculation of the standard deviation according to `N-c` where `N` corresponds to the total number of elements over which the standard deviation is computed and `c` corresponds to the provided degrees of freedom adjustment.
-When computing the standard deviation of a population, setting this parameter to `0.0` is the standard choice (i.e., the provided array contains data constituting an entire population).
-When computing the corrected sample standard deviation, setting this parameter to `1.0` is the standard choice (i.e., the provided array contains data sampled from a larger population; this is commonly referred to as Bessel's correction).
-Default: `0.0`.
+Setting this parameter to a value other than `0` has the effect of adjusting the divisor during the calculation of the standard deviation according to `N-c` where `N` corresponds to the total number of elements over which the standard deviation is computed and `c` corresponds to the provided degrees of freedom adjustment.
+When computing the standard deviation of a population, setting this parameter to `0` is the standard choice (i.e., the provided array contains data constituting an entire population).
+When computing the corrected sample standard deviation, setting this parameter to `1` is the standard choice (i.e., the provided array contains data sampled from a larger population; this is commonly referred to as Bessel's correction).
+Default: `0`.

 -   **keepdims**: _bool_